soumodips/genai-polyinfer/README.md

 # genai-polyinfer

 genai-polyinfer is a TypeScript library for orchestrating multiple GenAI providers via HTTP requests (no provider SDKs).
-It tries providers sequentially or concurrently, caches responses, tracks metrics, and logs operations. **Configurable API key fallback** - when multiple API keys are configured, you can control whether to try all keys, just the first key, or a specified number of keys. **Local model support** - when no API keys are configured, it automatically attempts requests without authentication for local model servers.
+It tries providers sequentially or concurrently, caches responses, tracks metrics, and logs operations. **Intent-based provider selection** - filter and prioritize providers based on use case intents. **Configurable API key fallback** - when multiple API keys are configured, you can control whether to try all keys, just the first key, or a specified number of keys. **Local model support** - when no API keys are configured, it automatically attempts requests without authentication for local model servers.

 ## Install